burtlo/topics-in-ruby/section_01.md

 you are changing.
 And that file should be stored in the directory, with an *_ext* suffix, named after the gem or the location with in the Ruby library.

-I would store `String#capitalize` at `lib/core_ext/string.rb`.
+As `String` resides within Ruby's core library I would store `String#capitalize` at `lib/core_ext/string.rb`.

 ## Summary

-Monkey patching is a powerful tool at your disposal within the Ruby framework.
-It is undoubtably a great boon as it has the ability to quickly add functionality or quickly replace existing functionality that may be broken or not appropriate for the environment you wish to execute within.
+Monkey patching is a powerful tool at your disposal.
+The ability to quickly add functionality or quickly replace existing functionality that may be broken or not appropriate for the environment you wish to execute within is undoubtably a great boon.

-But also remember, monkey patching can also be a devil as it can bring you misery as you find your understanding of the Ruby language or framework has all of a sudden changed.
+But also remember, monkey patching can also be a devil.
+Changing the fundamental expectations of the language is like changing the rules of the game after it has started.

 Use it wisely.